darkhelmet/verboselogging/posts/make-your-own-badge-with-jquery-and-jaml.md

 Or any other badge for that matter.
 I have some Github repos and my latest shared items from Google Reader in the top panel area.
 I used to grab them from the server, and cache them in the database.
-This means they didn’t get updated as often, and it was just another thing the server *had* to do that the client *could* do.
+This means they didn't get updated as often, and it was just another thing the server *had* to do that the client *could* do.

 So I made them into Javascript badges.